nareto/haardict/README.md

 	skimage

-# External Files
+# External Files and Optional Dependencies
-To compute ksvd a working installation of `octave` and `oct2py` is needed, as well as the KSVD-Box [1] package which must be compiled.
-To compute HaarPSI values of the figures the `haarpsi.py` file is needed [2].
+To compute the KSVD a working installation of `octave` and `oct2py` are needed, as well as the KSVD-Box [1] package which must be compiled.
+To compute the HaarPSI values of the figures the `haarpsi.py` file is needed [2].

-# Optional Dependencies
 To use spectral clustering with the EMD (Earth Mover's Distance) the python `pyemd` package is needed.

 # Example Usage